 - Phase 2 – 7,192,701 people – 100 percent of the population from 60 to 79 years old and 100 percent of second- and third-line health workers.

-- Phase 3 – 2,950,431 people – Teachers at primary and secondary levels, military and police and those aged 16 to 59 with underlying health issues such as hypertension, diabetes, heart disease and kidney deficiencies.
+- Phase 3 – 2,950,431+ people – Teachers at primary and secondary levels, military and police and those aged 16 to 59 with underlying health issues such as hypertension, diabetes, heart disease and kidney deficiencies.
+And on May 4, the population aged 50 to 59 was added to this group

 - Phase 4 – 4,910,000 people – 100 percent of institutional caregivers and 100 percent of the population in risk situations.